 Taking It One Step Further: Paragliding Courses

-If you fall in love so much with the sport and wish to take it to the next level, companies in Valle de Bravo also offer paragliding courses.
+If you fall in love with the sport and wish to take it to the next level, companies in Valle de Bravo also offer paragliding courses.

 These courses will take you through flight theories, launch practice, equipment training, etc.